- I’m nervous about calling you, I don’t like leaving messages on answer phones. Can I get in touch with you some other way?

 - What do the letters after your name stand for?

 Good question!
 You may notice that many counsellors have a whole raft of letters after their names.
-These will signify the qualifications of the counsellor in the first instance, then the accrediting body to which they belong.
+These will signify the qualifications of the counsellor in the first instance, then the membership body to which they belong.

 Therefore the letters after my name mean this: Dip Hyp (Diploma in Hypnotherapy), Adv.
 Dip.
 Hyp (Advanced Diploma in Hypnotherapy), Dip CP (Diploma in Counselling and Psychotherapy).
 FHS means I am a Fellow of the National Hypnotherapy Society and MNCS(Acc) means I am an Accredited Member of the National Counselling Society.